 - selling recorded videos to be viewed on our website via Vimeo

-The practitioner will receive an agreed % percentage of the net income of all event and video sales after fixed costs for production and promotion.
+The practitioner will receive an agreed % percentage of the net income of all event and video sales after costs for production, promotion, payment platform fees and administration.

 This project has been developed collaboratively by practitioners within the Intercultural Roots community and is based on principles of integrity, equality and respect for mutual benefit.
 It was piloted at the end of 2020 with several practitioners and their experience, and that of new practitioners, will continue to inform the best ways of working together collaboratively.